Get 60% Off & Free Shipping While Stocks Last

 If you’ve already decided and you’re going to get a second doggie, we encourage you to still read this blog post, as you might find some useful information!

-Think about why you’re getting a second dog in the first place
+Think about why you’re getting a new family member in the first place

 Your Doggie’s opinion matters too!

-We know you're excited about getting a second dog, but don’t forget you already have a Fluffy Friend at home who will also be affected by a new canine family member.
+We know you're excited about getting a second dog, but don’t forget you already have a Fluffy Friend at home who will also be affected by a new sibling.

 Take a realistic look at your current living situation

-Examine your schedule carefully and be honest with yourself: how much time do you really have to train, love, and integrate a new dog into the mix?
+Examine your schedule carefully and be honest with yourself: how much time do you really have to train, love, and integrate a new arrival into the mix?

 Some questions you can ask yourself: